palankai/xadrpy/docs/source/core/theming.rst

 	render_to_response("@layout_name", ...)
 	...

-but the best solution: define a base.html in your template root and it contains just one line: {% extends "theming_layout" %}.
+but the best solution: define a base.html in your template root and it contains just one line: {% extends request.theming_layout %}.
 You can use proper "base.html".